Blog

 Ingredients

-• 4 bell peppers bell peppers preferably orange or yellow for vibrant Jack-o’-Lanterns
+• 4 bell peppers preferably orange or yellow for a pumpkin-like color

-• 1 cup shredded cheese cheddar or a blend
+• 1 cup shredded cheddar cheese plus extra for topping

 Equipment